-- (1) The Secretary considers the quality of the services to be provided by the proposed project. - (2) In determining the quality of the services to be provided by the proposed project, the Secretary considers the quality and sufficiency of strategies for ensuring equal access and treatment for eligible project participants who are members of groups that have traditionally been underrepresented based on race, color, national origin, gender, age, or disability. - (3) In addition, the Secretary considers the following factors: - (i) The extent to which the training or professional development services to be provided by the proposed project are of sufficient quality, intensity, and duration to lead to improvements in practice among the recipients of those services; - (ii) The extent to which the proposed activities constitute a coherent, sustained program of training in the field; and - (iii) The extent to which the services to be provided by the proposed project reflect up-todate knowledge from research and effective practice.
+- (1) The Secretary considers the quality of the services to be provided by the proposed project. - (2) In determining the quality of the services to be provided by the proposed project, the Secretary considers the quality and sufficiency of strategies for ensuring equal access and treatment for eligible project participants who are members of groups that have traditionally been underrepresented based on race, color, national origin, gender, age, or disability. - (3) In addition, the Secretary considers the following factors:

+(i) The extent to which the services to be provided by the proposed project reflect up-to-date knowledge from research and effective practice;